-Table 4Distribution of patients against access to expert counselling, trust, and outcome assessment (data for RQ4)
+Table 4 (Data for RQ4).
+Distribution of patients against access to expert counseling, trust, and outcome assessment

-According to Table 4, approximately 68.5% assessed that their choices were not the best available (999/1,459), including a not insignificant portion of patients who reported that they had sufficient information ex ante to make a right choice regarding healthcare provider (165/1,459).
+According to Table 4, approximately 68.5% assessed that their choices were not the best available (999/1459), including a not insignificant portion of patients who reported that they had sufficient information ex ante to make a right choice regarding health-care provider (165/1459).

-As to how the costliness of information and trust in expertise will affect the outcome of choice in which ways (optimal vs. non-optimal), apart from the outcome factor 'x6.valid' as described above, two other factors in Table 5 are as follows:
+As to how the costliness of information and trust in expertise will affect the outcome of choice in which ways (optimal vs. non-optimal), apart from the outcome factor "x6.valid" as described above, two other factors in Table 5 are as follows:

-- 1 labour and related costs for acquiring information ('x42.labor'), corresponding to values: 'hi.cost', 'med.cost' or 'low.cost' - 2 degree of importance of provider's professional reputation in patient's choice 'x52.profess': either 'decisive' or 'indecisive'. - Table 5Outcomes of choice against costliness and reputation of healthcare provider (data for RQ5)
+- i) Labor and related costs for acquiring information ("x42.labor"), corresponding to values: "hi.cost," "med.cost," or "low.cost"; and - ii) Degree of importance of provider's professional reputation in patient's choice "x52.profess": either "decisive" or "indecisive."

+Table 5 (Data for RQ5).
+Outcomes of choice against costliness and reputation of health-care provider